marvinChomba/marvos-gram/README.md

 1. Like a picture and leave a comment on it.

 ### How to use :rocket:
-When the user opens the website, he/she will see the will be prompted to sign up or sign in.
+When the user opens the website, he/she will see the will be prompted to sign up or sign in.The user will be able to see posts that other users have posted.
+He/she can also add their own posts.
+A user can follow other users and view images posted by those users The user also has a personalized profile where they can edit their profile and view the photos they have postd

 ### Tech used :computer: